OEM Plastic Ski

 Caught while loading on trailer

-Ski-doo Plastic Ski Ski-doo Plastic Ski
+Ski-doo Plastic Ski Ski-doo Flex Ski

 Found debris on the trail